4.5: Tools of Cognitive Neuroscience – Brain imaging, PET and MRI

 Magnetic Resonance Imaging

 The most commonly used brain-imaging modality today is Magnetic Resonance Imaging (MRI).
-Different types of scans from the same MRI machine can give high resolution images of brain structure (structural MRI or sMRI) and brain function (functional MRI or fMRI).
+An MRI machine can produce different types of scans: high-resolution images of brain structure (structural MRI or sMRI) and brain function (functional MRI or fMRI).
 MRI scanners may be expensive, noisy, and claustrophobic to some, but they are harmless and painless and are powerful and prevalent tools for illuminating brain structure and function.

-MR scanners use a strong magnetic field that is around 60,000 times stronger than the earth’s magnetic field.
+MR scanners use a strong magnetic field that is 60,000 times stronger than the Earth’s magnetic field.
 As a person lies very still in the scanner, the magnetic field forces protons in their body to align.
 Pulsations of low-energy radio frequencies cause the protons to change their spin.
 As the radiofrequency is turned off, these protons return to their aligned state and give off energy that is detected by MRI sensors.
-The timing and amount of energy released as the protons realign with the magnetic field differs based on the type of tissue, and can clearly depict differences between the brain’s white matter, gray matter, cerebrospinal fluid, bone, blood, blood vessels, etc.
+The timing and amount of energy released as protons realign with the magnetic field vary based on tissue type.
+This variation allows clear differentiation between the brain’s white matter, gray matter, cerebrospinal fluid, bone, blood, and other tissues.

 Structural magnetic resonance imaging (sMRI) creates detailed images of brain structure with millimeter resolution.
 The high-resolution 3D images might show the brain’s gray matter and white matter in voxels (i.e. like 3D pixels) that are 1mm x 1mm x 1mm cubes.
-Researchers may use the image to compare the size of structures in different groups of people (for example, Are areas associated with pleasure smaller in individuals with depression or are areas for controlling fingers larger in string musicians than vocalists or trombonists?).
-These structural images can also be used to increase the accuracy of locations as measured with functional magnetic resonance imaging (fMRI).
+Researchers may use these images to compare the size of brain structures across different groups (for example, are areas associated with pleasure smaller in individuals with depression, or are areas controlling finger movements larger in string musicians compared to vocalists or trombonists?).
+These structural images can also enhance the spatial accuracy of functional magnetic resonance imaging (fMRI) measurements.

 In addition to measuring BOLD responses while subjects perform some task, fMRI can measure subjects’ brain activation over many minutes while they perform no task (so-called “resting state scans” wherein they might lay in the brain scanner for 10 minutes while instructed “don’t do anything in particular”).
 Such recordings have shown surprisingly correlated spontaneous fluctuations of brain regions that can be far apart from each other in the brain.
 Regions with highly correlated activation work together in the same large-scale distributed network.
 The brain has several large-scale networks including sensorimotor, attention, control, default mode, and limbic networks.